Sunday, March 2, 2014

 RECEIVING

-Another word of affirmation, it is a present tense as, in it is happening now.
-Receiving suggests that it comes from somewhere else, as when something that is given by another.
+Another word of affirmation is in the present tense as if it were happening now.
+Receiving suggests that it comes from somewhere else, as when something is given by another.
 We are on the receiving end of God's gift of salvation through faith in Jesus.
-It is not something we make ourselves but we must trust in the one who gives it.
+It is not something we make ourselves, but we must trust in the one who gives it.

 NOT BE SHAKEN